AndrewConway/ConcreteSTV/ElectionRules.md

   2021 legislation changes.
 Changes are to tie resolution and the removal of bulk exclusion, making it essentially **AEC2016**.
 - **FederalPost2021Manual** My interpretation of the Australian Federal Senate election system for manual counting post the 2021 legislation changes.
 Same as **FederalPost2021** except bulk exclusion is still included, making it essentially **AEC2013**.
-- **AEC2013** This is my interpretation of the rules actually used by the AEC for the 2013 election.
+- **AEC2013** This is my interpretation of the rules actually used by the AEC for the 2013 and 2014 election.
   It is very similar to *FederalPre2021* except when resolving 3 way ties by looking at prior counts, any difference is used as a discriminator,
           instead of requiring that each has a different count.
-Evidence: NSW 2016, special count with Rod Cullerton excluded, count 49.
-I assume 2013 same as 2016, and this is born out by the response below to our report, but is not absolutely clear.
+Evidence: Vic 2013, count 60.
+I assume 2014 is the same in this respect as 2013 and 2016, where there is a similar case.
 - **AEC2016** This is my interpretation of the rules actually used by the AEC for the 2016 election.
   It is very similar to *AEC2013*, except the Bulk Exclusion rules are not applied (evidence : this crops up frequently).